 Mobile and Broadband

 Cyprus’ mobile network already covers almost 100% of the population, and with high-speed broadband coverage available to around 90% of households, the country has been performing better than the EU average over the last few years.
-Currently, Cyprus ranks first in the world in mobile speed growth, while its mobile speed reached 63.18 Mbps and further improved by 155% since the beginning of the pandemic.
+In 2021, Cyprus ranked first in the world in mobile speed growth, while its mobile speed reached 63.18 Mbps and further improved by 155% since the beginning of the pandemic.
 The island ranks 35th globally in the DQL Index (Digital Quality of Life), calculated by looking at the impact of internet affordability, internet quality, e-infrastructure, e-security and e-government.
 Internet quality was a particularly strong feat, where Cyprus ranked 15th out of 110 countries, but lower on internet affordability where it was 57th.

 In fact, state-owned Cyta was awarded as Europe’s fastest network for Q2 and Q3 in 2021, after stiff competition from dozens of networks across the continent.
 Thousands of measurements were carried out as part of the process to announce a winner, where the speed of various networks was tested.